CI-Duncan/Project_Final/README.md

 Primary future features would be implementation of the original project plan.

+Allowing clients to view the notes made about them and their 'condition' field.
+They should not be able to edit these though.

 Additionally improving some of the UX features so that the forms sit more naturally on larger pages and the look and feel of the buttons are more consistent.

 ##### [ Back to Top ](#table-of-contents)